silnrsi/grcompiler/installer/readme.txt

 If you choose to put the gdlpp.exe file in a different folder from GrCompiler.exe, you need to set the GDLPP environment variable to indicate where this utility is, for instance: "c:\graphite_extras\gdlpp.exe".
 Note that the variable must include the name of the program as well as well as the path.
 Also, the actual env var must be set without using quote marks.

 The GDLPP_PREFS environment variable is used to indicate where the Graphite compiler will find #included files.
 The value consists of "-I" followed by the path or paths to files of interest, for instance, "-Ic:\graphite" (without quotes marks in actual use).
-At the very least, you will want to be able to #include "stddef.gdh", which is the standard include file that contains all the standard GDL abbrevations.
+At the very least, you will want to be able to #include "stddef.gdh", which is the standard include file that contains all the standard GDL abbreviations.
 If it is located in a different folder than the GDL source code and font file, you will need to put its path in the GDLPP_PREFS environment variable.
 The installer will initialize GDLPP_PREFS to point to the directory containing this file, which will be in the same directory as grcompiler.exe.

 NOTE: GDLPP_PREFS must not contain directory names with spaces.
 If there are spaces in your path, you will need to use 8-character directory names.
 So if, for instance, your "stddef.gdh" file is located in C:\Program Files\Graphite Compiler, GDLPP_PREFS should be set to "-IC:\Progra~1\Graphi~1" (without quotes).
 If the compiler is having trouble finding the stddef.gdh file (ie, standard definitions are not recognized), check your GDLPP_PREFS environment variable and change it to use short names if necessary.